 For the next phase it is expected to have an active arrangement is required from participants across all sectors and Markets.
 Membership of the working group will be broadened to include investment managers, infrastructure firms etc. The detailed article on this can be viewed here.

 To reduce the variance in the outcomes of Advanced IRB approaches used by various institutions, the European Banking Authority (EBA) has issued final guidelines on the estimation of risk parameters under the IRB approach.
 The guidelines provide clarifications on the main concepts and definitions of the underlying risk calibration parameters along with discounting factors used to calculate the realized LGD on historical observations.
 The discounting rate shall be specified as Euribor or an equivalent interbank rate for currencies other than euro plus a fixed add-on of 5%, which will have to be applied by institutions.
-Details of the guidelines that shall be applied latest by Jan 1, 2021, can be viewed here.

 With a view to enhance the transparency, independence and relevance of international audit standard – setting process, the Monitoring Group has released a consultation paper setting out options and recommendations to enhance the governance and oversight of audit standard setting.
 The proposal addresses main concerns regarding the structure, number, remit and size of Standard Setting Boards (SSBs); accountability of SSBs to International Federation of Accountancy (IFAC) among other things.
 The consultation process is open until Feb 9, 2018 and more details on the same can be viewed here.